 Baking sheets: While you can share a baking sheet if you cover it with foil first, I recommend investing in a clean baking sheet for gluten-free cooking only.

-Cupcake pan: If you want to make cupcakes and muffins, you’ll definitely need a clean cupcake pan since gluten bits easily become stuck in the grooves of a cupcake pan.
+Cupcake pan: If you want to make cupcakes and muffins, you’ll need a clean cupcake pan since gluten bits easily become stuck in the grooves of a cupcake pan.

 Cutting board: There is a slight risk that gluten could seep into the grooves of a cutting board, regardless of the material.
-It’s vigilant to invest in a new one just for you if possible.
+It’s wise to invest in a new one just for you if possible.
 Read more about the risk in my article, Can Gluten Linger on a Cutting Board?

 Toaster: A study found that the risk of cross-contamination in a shared toaster is low; however, toasters are notorious for harboring gluten bits.
-I recommend investing in one of your own and storing it out of sight, so others don’t mistakenly use it.
-Read my article, Do Convection Ovens, Toasters, Microwaves, and/or Air-Fryers Pose a Gluten Cross Contact Risk? to better understand the risks associated with kitchen appliances.
+I recommend investing in one of your own and storing it out of sight so others don’t mistakenly use it.
+Read my article, Do Convection Ovens, Toasters, Microwaves, and/or Air-Fryers Pose a Gluten Cross Contact Risk? to understand better the risks associated with kitchen appliances.

 Hand towels: Gluten crumbs can linger in kitchen hand towels, so invest in some of your own.
 Store your hand towels in a separate place.